mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

 if any of `self.x` or `self.y` are Truthy (that is, different from `0`)!

-## Handling Error Codes or Error Messages
+## Handling error codes or error messages

 It is quite common for functions to return “error codes”: integers that encode specific things that did not go quite right,